KF Egnatia: History

-Egnatia had one season in the top tier of Albanian football after winning promotion in summer 2004.
-They were only relegated on the first attempt, with Alfred Ferko succeeding Hysen Dedja and Petrit Haxhia as first team coach during the season.
+Egnatia earned promotion to Kategoria Superiore for the first time after winning the 2003–04 Kategoria e Parë season.
+The club’s first spell in the top flight lasted only one season, as it was relegated at the end of the 2004–05 campaign.
+During that season, Hysen Dedja and Petrit Haxhia were succeeded as head coach by Alfred Ferko.

 Recent years

 Egnatia were promoted back to the top flight of Albanian football, the Kategoria Superiore, for the second time in their history on 2 May 2021, following a 1–0 victory over local rivals Besa Kavajë in the Promotion Round of the 2020–21 Kategoria e Parë.
 Under head coach Gugash Magani, they finished top of Group B during the regular season and qualified for the Promotion Round, where they also finished top, securing their place in the championship final held on 21 May 2021 against the winners of Group A, Dinamo Tirana, where they won 1–0 through a stoppage-time winner from Ndriçim Shtubina.
-In 26 May 2024, Egnatia won their first title of the Kategoria Superiore, after beating Partizani in the final.
+On 26 May 2024, Egnatia won their first title of the Kategoria Superiore, after beating Partizani in the final.

+On August 13, 2026, after Egnatia eliminated Irish club, Shamrock Rovers 6–4 on aggregate to advance to the 2026–27 UEFA Europa League play-off round.
+No matter they won or lost against Lillestrøm, Egnatia is assured to represent Albania in the group stage of a European club competition for the first time since 2017.